 Immigrants Make This Farm Town Work.
 Now They're Applying For Citizenship

 At the public library in the rural Morgan County town of Brush, Colo., Marissa Velazquez welcomes her students to class.
-It's a sunny Saturday morning, and today marks the halfway point in Velazquez's class, a 10-week crash course on American history, civics and English.
+It's a sunny Saturday morning, and the day marks the halfway point in Velazquez's class, a 10-week crash course on American history, civics and English.

 Nearly all of the students work in either meatpacking or dairying.
 Everyone in it has the same goal: become an American citizen.
 In two hours, Velazquez runs through voting rights, the legislative process and some grammar tips.